hindu-comm/weblogs/manasataramgini/2013/12/2013-12-26_the-successors-of-the-kaunteya-s-in-the-national-memory-of-bharata-s-and-bhota-s-and-related-discursions.md

 for power in this period against the yadu-s led by kR^iShNa.
-[The pANDu-s coming from the Iranian border zone appear to have subsequently emerged as key players](https://manasataramgini.wordpress.com/2006/05/04/the-mystery-of-the-pandava-s/ "The mystery of the pANDava-s").
+[The pANDu-s coming from the Iranian border zone appear to have subsequently emerged as key players](https://manasataramgini.wordpress.com/2006/05/04/the-mystery-of-the-pandava-s/ "The mystery of thepANDava-s").
 Initially they allied with the yadu-s to gain territory from the nAga-s.
 This sparked off a long standing feud between the latter and the pANDu-s with some nAga groups allying themselves to the pANDu-s and other fiercely opposing them.
-Subsequently, the pANDu alliance destroyed the surviving kuru power in alliance with the remnants of the pa\~nchAla-s and the yadu-s.
+Subsequently, thepANDu alliancedestroyed the surviving kuru power in alliance with the remnants of the pa\~nchAla-s and the yadu-s.
 Finally they placed themselves as rulers after completing the destruction of the nAga power.
 Their joint queen draupadI